Developer Cheat Sheets

 Example:

-git pull origin [branch]
+git push origin maingit pull origin [branch]

-Description: Fetch and merge changes from remote.
+git pull origin [branch]Description: Fetch and merge changes from remote.

 Scenario: Updating your local branch with remote changes.